Gender inequality in New Zealand: Gender inequality in parliament

-New Zealand has had a long history of promoting women's equality.
-It was the first nation in the world to give women the right to vote in the 19th century.
-Previously, women were unable to vote until 1893 and were not able to stand for parliament until 1919.
+Women were not able to stand for parliament until 1919.
 The first woman to win an election was Elizabeth McCombs in 1933.
-Iriaka Rātana was the first Maori woman MP in 1949 and Dame Jenny Shipley was the first woman to be prime minister in New Zealand from 1997 to 1999.
+Iriaka Rātana was the first Māori woman MP, elected in 1949.
+Dame Jenny Shipley was the first woman to be Prime Minister in New Zealand from 1997 to 1999.
+Gender equal representation was reached from October 2022 to October 2023, when there were 61 female MPs and 60 male MPs.